-MySQL vs MySQLi both are Relational Database Management Systems.
+MySQL vs MySQLi are both Relational Database Management Systems.
 To recall, a Relational DBMS is modeled upon entities that represent real-world relationships.
-The data is stored in tabular format and is related to other data through normalization and constraints.
+The system stores the data in a tabular format and establishes relationships with other data through normalization and constraints.

 MySQL – MySQL is an open-source relational database management system.
-It is the most widely used database management system.
+The most widely used database management system.
 Some heavyweight application names include Facebook, Twitter, YouTube, etc. It is procedural in approach.

-MySQLi – MySQLi is a relational database driver for providing an interface to the MySQL databases.
+MySQLi – MySQLi is a relational database driver providing an interface to MySQL databases.
 The letter i in MySQLi stands for improved.
-It is mostly used in PHP scripting language.
-It is object-oriented in approach.
+People mainly use it in the PHP scripting language.
+It follows an object-oriented approach.

 Head to Head Comparison between MySQL vs MySQLi